 Bordeaux is synonymous with vineyards and some of the world’s best wine.
-Bordering the sun-drenched Basque country in the south west of France, the region's coastline and landscapes along the Gironde River lend well to more gentle cycling itineraries.
-Vineyards have been thriving here for close to 20 centuries - the tiny wine capital of Saint Emilion is a testament to this and epitomises the region's outstanding food, wine, architecture and rich history.
-Our 7 day self guided Bordeaux Vineyard Cycle
+Bordering the sun-drenched Basque country in the southwest of France, the region's coastline and landscapes along the Gironde River lend well to more gentle cycling itineraries.
+Vineyards have been thriving here for close to 20 centuries - the tiny wine capital of Saint Emilion is a testament to this and epitomises the region's outstanding food, wine, architecture, and rich history.
+Our 7-days self guided Bordeaux Vineyard Cycle

 is a great option for travellers wanting a good mix of activity and relaxation.
 Best time to travel: April to October.

 >> Want to learn more about cycling in France